betamore/fewd-pull-request-exercise/README.md

 # Proposing Changes to a Project w/ Pull Requests

-With this exercise we are attempting to collect the GitHub accounts of all studends in the class.
+With this exercise we are attempting to collect the GitHub accounts of all students in the class.

 ### FEWD GitHub Accounts

   * Tom Kraak (instructor): [github.com/tkraak](https://github.com/tkraak)